How do we prove theism is true? Can this be done? Or is a belief in God just based on our feelings or how we grew up?

 1. Prove Theism by showing Atheism is Unaffirmable

 Atheism fails because it claims there is no God.
 But we have shown that a theistic God undeniably exists.

 Many atheists believe that our finite universe has existed for an infinite number of moments in time.
 Others claim a series of infinite multiverses.
-But an actually occurring infinite series (a series without beginning or end) cannot exist in the reality of our finite universe.
+In either case, they are wrong!

 Similarly, an infinite number of causes for our universe or multiverses are impossible because they result in an “infinite regress.”